 My youngest daughter has been making origami Kusudama flower balls.
 I asked her to teach me how.

-We started with a trip to a Hobby Lobby to buy a package of 12 inch by 12 inch patterned paper, a stick of super sticky glue, and some long paper clips.
-(A glue gun would work too.)
+We started with a trip to a Hobby Lobby to buy a package of 12 inch by 12 inch patterned paper, a stick of super sticky glue (double sided clear tape or a glue gun would work too), and some long paper clips.

 I would have bought a paper cutter if I didn’t already have one, because each sheet of 12 inch paper had to be cut into four 6 inch by 6 inch squares.
 If I had wanted smaller flowers, I could have cut the paper into smaller squares.
 For the project I had in mind, I needed to make 24 flowers.
 5 petals per flower.
 120 squares of paper.